The Morris County Regional Vaccination Center closed on July 16, 2021.

 Vaccination appointments are available at other sites.
 Learn more and make your appointment today!

-The Centers for Disease Control and Prevention (CDC) recommends that everyone 5 years and older get a COVID-19 vaccination to help protect against COVID-19.
-Note: minors who are 5-17 years old will need a parent/guardian to schedule and attend their vaccine appointment.
+The Centers for Disease Control and Prevention (CDC) recommends that everyone 6 months and older get a COVID-19 vaccination to help protect against COVID-19.
+Note: minors who are under 18 years old will need a parent/guardian to schedule and attend their vaccine appointment.

 A booster shot is a vaccine dose provided to someone who is already fully vaccinated, either through a two-dose vaccine process using Moderna or Pfizer or a single-dose vaccine using Johnson & Johnson.